HerveFrezza-Buet/hsvhfb/README.md

 # hsvhfb

-Tutorial for HSV selection in rospy
+Tutorial for HSV selection in rospy, written with Jérémy Fix.